dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 *Readings*
 - Barragán, Paco.
 2014.
 “Is the Arts Curator a Storyteller and Curating a Sophisticated Communication Process?
 (Curatorial Communication Process Diagram).”
 ARTPULSE [NO. 19 VOL 5 2014], June. https://www.academia.edu/7888157/Is_the_Arts_Curator_a_Storyteller_and_Curating_a_sophisticated_Communication_Process_Curatorial_Communication_Process_Diagram_.
 - Anderson, Kate T., and Puay Hoe Chua.
 2010.
-“Digital Storytelling as an Interactive Digital Media Context.”
-Educational Technology 50 (5): 32–36.
+“Digital Storytelling as an Interactive Digital Media Context.” *Educational Technology* 50 (5): 32–36.
 - Kosnik, Abigail De.
 2016.
 "Archontic Production Free Culture and Free Software as Versioning."
-In Rogue Archives: Digital Cultural Memory and Media Fandom.
-MIT Press.
+In *Rogue Archives: Digital Cultural Memory and Media Fandom.* MIT Press: 273 – 306.

 - **[Discussion Question: Week 3](/Assignments/DiscussionWeek3.md)**

-### Week Four (Assignment 1):
+### Week Four (Assignment 1): Storyboard
 - **[Storyboard](/Assignments/Storyboard.md)**

 ### Week Five:

 *Readings*
-- *Kajder.
-2004 - “Enter Here: Personal Narrative and Digital Storytelling.”*
+- Kajder.
+2004 - “Enter Here: Personal Narrative and Digital Storytelling.” *The English Journal* 93 (3): 64–68. https://doi.org/10.2307/4128811.
-- Howell, Katherine A. 2020 "The Absence of Race: Teaching Practices and Inclusion in the Fandom Classroom" in Fandom, Now in Color: A collection of Voices.
+- Howell, Katherine A. 2020 "The Absence of Race: Teaching Practices and Inclusion in the Fandom Classroom."
+In *Fandom, Now in Color: A Collection of Voices.* University of Iowa Press.

 - **[Discussion Question: Week 5](/Assignments/DiscussionWeek5.md)**